 I love British films and it’s not just because of the humor.
 It’s refreshing to see actors with less-than-perfect physiques and smiles that aren’t blindingly white.
 It makes the stories they tell so much more relatable.

-“But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
-Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.”
-(2 Cor 12:9, ESV)
+But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
+Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
+(2 Corinthians 12:9, ESV)

 Plastic Christianity is a roadblock to evangelism.
 Ask ten strangers what they think of Christians and you’ll probably hear words like “hypocritical” or “judgmental.”
 Christians are often considered great fakers.

 You haven’t arrived yet.
 None of us have.
-But if you know Christ you’re farther along on the journey and your authenticity can draw seekers to God’s grace.
+But if you know Christ, you’re farther along on the journey and your authenticity can draw seekers to God’s grace.
 People are looking for a safe place to be themselves and there’s no place safer than in the arms of Jesus.
-Let’s show the world what it feels like to be wrapped in His love.
+Let’s show the world what it feels like to be wrapped in his love.
 Try one of these action steps.

 Maybe you find it hard to reveal the true you.
 Spend some time meditating on how God accepts you just the way you are (Ephesians 2:8; Romans 5:1; 8:38-39).
-Pray that His opinion of you would be enough.
+Pray that his opinion of you would become the only one that matters.
 Ask God for an opportunity to be more authentic.